thedude0606/manusoptions/PROGRESS.md

 - Identified issue with options chain not updating in real-time: StreamingManager exists but is not integrated with dashboard_app.py
 - Integrated StreamingManager into dashboard_app_streaming.py for real-time options chain updates
 - Set real-time updates to be enabled by default as requested by user
+- Verified streaming interval component is correctly set to disabled=False by default
+- Confirmed toggle callback correctly enables/disables the interval
+- Verified debug logging is present throughout the streaming data flow

 ## Completed Tasks
 - Repository analysis and code review